If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • After beating 8-4 eight times, the player must press B + Start at the title screen to access World A-1 rather than the FDS version's A + Start.

-These changes did not carry over to the Virtual Console and Switch releases, which instead behave the same way as the original FDS version.
+None of these changes were carried over to the Virtual Console and Switch releases, as they behave the same way as the original FDS version.